-By using survey-grade GPS in conjunction with cloud-based GIS, construction surveyors can create a real-world coordinate grid that will guide a build from start to finish.
+By integrating survey-grade GPS with cloud-based GIS, construction surveyors can establish a real-world coordinate grid to guide the building process from start to finish.

 Mobile GIS for effective drone integration

-Drones are remarkably effective tools in construction, especially when it comes to tracking project progress.
+Drones have become indispensable tools in the construction industry, especially when it comes to tracking project progress.

-Drones provide a simple and inexpensive way to visually record progress on a regular basis: giving an instant overview of site status and enabling teams to track progress over time.
+They provide a simple and cost-effective way to visually record progress on a regular basis, offering an instant overview of site status and enabling teams to track progress over time

 If you’re in the market for a drone, don’t forget to check out our construction drone buying guide.